 I told him I didn't want to squander his time.
 He wrote back: "Honoring my time doesn't mean you have to act or be any certain way.
 I am happy to just provide the company — no expectations of any deep conversations.
 Time with a friend is never time wasted."

 I resigned while I was manic.
 I didn't know it yet.
 At Called Coffee, I was throwing ideas at him.
-Nonprofit concepts, church plants, a flood of them.
+ReModel City.
+Wholehearted Roots.
+Nonprofit concepts, church plants.
 "These are great ideas," he said.
 "I just want to make a suggestion.
 When you share this with people, don't give it to them all at once.
 It could overwhelm them and they may have a hard time believing you.
 But these are beautiful visions.
 If it's okay with you, I'd like to take this and read over it some more."

 I got better.
-After months of hiding from the public.
+After months of hiding.
 I started the web design work.
-I'd built websites for the church and the flower farm, realized I was good at it.
 A year later, we were back at Called Coffee.

 He had found Miller years earlier at Family Christian Bookstore: Blue Like Jazz.
-"It had that warning sticker on the cover," he said, "so of course I picked it up immediately."
+"It had that warning sticker on the cover.
+So of course I picked it up immediately.
+It was a book about deconstruction.
+Before deconstruction even had a name.
+It totally changed my life."
+He now trains his United Way staff on StoryBrand.

 Morning light through the windows.
 Tammy was at the table next to us, leading a Bible study with a couple of church members.